My horrible experience with ACT Fibernet

 Note: Contains more cursing than usual.
 Reader discretion is advised.

 May 13, 2015 - I move to an apartment in Bangalore to start my new job and get my own high speed internet connection, or as the cool kids say - Fibernet connection.
 I was so happy.
-I mean, wouldn’t you be if you got this kind of a speedtest?

 I should note that I’m from Jaipur and we didn’t have these kinds of speeds there (for home use, ofcourse).
 The max that I could get was 4MBPS with 80GB of data and we paid INR 2200 per month for that shit.
 Fast forward to Bangalore, I got that speedtest connection in INR 1300 with taxes and 100GB of data.
 Pretty good, I say.